 Ok, so this is tourist central because it’s one of China’s top attractions which equals lots of domestic and foreign tourists.
 But don’t let that and the boat trip put you off as you’ll be able to escape the crowds later on.
 We hired a guide including a driver in Yangshuo costing around £50 each for the day, which turned out to be amazing value and totally worth it.

-The boat trip took approximately 4 hours to reach Yangshuo and takes you past amazing limestone formations, called karsts, formed around 200 million years ago when the region was under the sea.
-The other-worldly landscape is just spectacular, and reminded us of other karst formations like Halong Bay or Phang Nga Bay.
-We didn’t get bored as there was so much to take in along the way, as you are surrounded by all this gorgeous and exotic scenery.
+The Li River boat cruise takes approximately 4 hours to reach Yangshuo and takes you past amazing limestone formations called karsts, formed around 200 million years ago when the region was under the sea.
+This other-worldly landscape is just spectacular and reminded us of other karst formations we’d seen in Halong Bay, Vietnam and Phang Nga Bay in Thailand.
+We didn’t get bored as there’s so much to take in along the way, as you are surrounded by all this gorgeous and exotic scenery.

 A somewhat mediocre lunch was served on our boat, but we can vouch that they use fresh ingredients!
-We watched a local fisherwoman pull up alongside one of the kitchens on the back of these boats, where she passed the chef a live eel, seconds later we witnessed the chef chop its head off, and toss it into the river, quite a shock!
+We watched a local fisherwoman pull up alongside one of the kitchens on the back of these boats.
+She passed the chef a live eel, seconds later we witnessed the chef chop its head off and toss it into the river, it was quite a shock!

 Along the river we saw lots of water buffalo, it was so relaxing and tranquil as we just took in these Jurassic Park type views, expecting a Pterodactyl to fly over at any moment!
 At certain points along the route we got really close to some of the karsts.

-Our boat also made a quick stop for more people to board, some ingenious hawkers made use of this stop, and came armed with all sorts to tempt curious passengers.
+Our boat also made a quick stop for more people to board.
+Look out for some ingenious hawkers who make use of this time and come armed with all sorts to tempt curious passengers.
+Everything is always $1!